United States Army Medical Research Institute of Infectious Diseases: 2000s

 In late 2001, USAMRIID became the FBI's reference lab for forensic evidence related to the bioterror incident known as "Amerithrax" in which anthrax-laden letters were sent through the US Postal Service, killing 5 people and sickening 17 others.
 The response by USAMRIID as it interacted with the FBI, HHS, DOJ, CIA and the White House is detailed in Richard Preston's 2002 book The Demon in the Freezer.

 An inspection by USAMRMC, conducted seven months after the Amerithrax incidents, found that Suite B-3 in Building 1425 at the Institute not only was contaminated with anthrax in three locations but the bacteria had escaped from secure areas in the building to those that were unprotected.
 The report stated that, "safety procedures at the facility and in individual laboratories were lax and inadequately documented; that safety supervision sometimes was carried out by junior personnel with inadequate training or survey instruments; and that exposures of dangerous bacteria at the lab, including anthrax, had not been adequately reported."

 In August 2008, a USAMRIID scientist, Dr. Bruce Ivins, was identified as the lone Amerithrax culprit by the FBI.
 Ivins had allegedly expressed homicidal thoughts and exhibited mental instability before and after the attacks occurred.
 He had maintained his security clearance at the institute, and retained access to dangerous substances, until mid-July 2008, at the end of which month he committed suicide.
 Also in August 2008, Secretary of the Army Pete Geren ordered the creation of a team of medical and military experts to review security measures at the institute.
 The team is headed by a two-star general, and will include representatives from USAMRMC, the Army's Surgeon General, and Army operations.
 U.S. Representatives John D. Dingell and Bart Stupak have stated that they will lead investigations into security at the Institute as part of a review of all the nation's biodefense labs.

 2010s

 Safety policies changed at USAMRIID following an incident in March 2010.
 A young microbiologist became trapped in the -30 freezer portion of 'Little Alaska.'
 Due to the corroded nature of the freezer door, the woman was trapped in the life-threatening conditions for over 40 minutes.
-Thankfully by chance she was recovered and the incident was labelled only a near miss.
+She was eventually recovered and the incident was labelled as a near miss.
 USAMRIID instituted a mandatory '2 man freezer policy' and worked to keep both the quality of the door and the security in that surrounding area up to a higher standard.